 CSS Validation Service.

-- In addition to the above, many other valuable applications are available and free.
+- In addition to the above, many other valuable, open source applications are available and free to use.
 Notably,

 Libre Office provides a complete suite applications, i.e., Writer, Calc, Impress, and Draw, used for word processing, spreadsheets, presentations and drawing, respectively.
 Libre Office use is not limited to use under the Linux OS.